-Housing Authority of the City of Paterson is a Public Housing Agency in Paterson, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing Authority of the City of Paterson is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of the City of Paterson serves Paterson.